samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain the "enlarge" effect of the [Enlarge/Reduce](/spells/2619170-enlarge-reduce) spell for 10 minutes (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required).

-The red in the potion’s liquid continuously expands from a tiny bead to color the clear liquid around it and then contracts.
+The red in the potion's liquid continuously expands from a tiny bead to color the clear liquid around it and then contracts.
 Shaking the bottle fails to interrupt this process.

 ### [Potions of Healing](/magic-items/4708-potions-of-healing)

 *Potion, Rarity Varies*

 You regain Hit Points when you drink this potion.
-The number of Hit Points depends on the potion’s rarity, as shown in the table below.
+The number of Hit Points depends on the potion's rarity, as shown in the table below.

-Whatever its potency, the potion’s red liquid glimmers when agitated.
+Whatever its potency, the potion's red liquid glimmers when agitated.

 | Potion | HP Regained | Rarity |
 | --- | --- | --- |